Last updated on December 29th, 2020 at 02:07 pm

 There seemed to be a trail that can loop back to the front, where you can probably join up to MacLehose Trail Stage 8, but we opted to go back down as it is faster and easier.

 How to get there: you can take the bus 51 to Tai Mo Shan Country Park and hike up, or drive all the way up.
 Do note that parking space is limited, and it’s best to get there early.
-Alternatively, there’s also a parking lot by the country park entrance to the right as you drive in that’s easily missed.
+Alternatively, there’s also a parking lot just past the Tai Mo Shan Lookout entrance to the right as you drive in that’s easily missed.

-Time taken: 2 hours to and from Wo Tong Kong, add 1.5-2 hours from bus stop
+Time taken: 2 hours to and from Wo Tong Kong, add 1.5-2 hours from the bus stop

 Difficulty: 3/5 as long as you wear proper hiking shoes

-Cons: trail is overgrown and you have to retreat the same way
+Cons: the trail is overgrown and you have to retreat the same way

 The MacLehose Trail stage 8 starts from there, going past Sze Fong Shan to Sze Fong Shan Au and up Tai Mo Shan.